Publishing with a purpose

 - Non-discriminatory language is mandatory.

 - Explanatory notes should be kept to a minimum.
-If it is necessary to use them, they must be numbered consecutively in the text and listed at the end of the article.
+If it is necessary to use them, they must be numbered consecutively in the text and listed at the end of the article, before the references.
 Please do not embed notes in the text.

 - Please do not embed bibliographic references in the text, footnotes, live links or macros; the final submitted file should be clear of track changes and ready for print.